List of The Dark Tower characters: Calvin Tower

-Calvin Tower is the lease holder of the Manhattan Restaurant of the Mind bookstore in the series.
-He makes his first appearance in The Waste Lands, where he sells Jake two books which later prove vital to the Ka-tet's survival of their encounter with Blaine the Mono.
+Calvin Tower owns the lease of the Manhattan Restaurant of the Mind bookstore in the series.
+He first appears in The Waste Lands, where he sells Jake two books which later prove vital to the Ka-tet's survival of their encounter with Blaine the Mono.
+He is of Dutch lineage and has changed his last name to Tower from Toren, which means "tower" in that language.
 In later volumes, it is revealed that Tower owns the lot containing the rose, and is being pressured by mobsters to sell the property to the Sombra Corporation.
-Eddie saves Tower from a beating, and convinces Tower to sell the land to the ka-tet in the guise of the "Tet Corporation".
+Eddie saves Tower from a beating and persuades him to sell the land to the Ka-tet in the guise of the "Tet Corporation".
 Tower is an extremely reluctant recruit to the Ka-tet's cause; his selfishness and single-minded obsession with acquiring rare books nearly derail the Ka-tet's efforts on several occasions.
 His eventual—and reluctant—decision to do the right thing comes largely thanks to the influence of his much more selfless, heroic friend, Aaron Deepneau.
 In the end, he sells the lot to Tet Corporation, and serves on the board for many years.
-With Deepneau, he saves Father Callahan from knife-wielding thugs.
-Tower dies of a heart attack in 1990.
+With Deepneau, he saves Father Callahan from knife-wielding thugs in 1981.
+Tower dies of a heart attack in 1990; in his honor, a group of Tet Corporation employees adopts the name "The Calvins" and takes on the task of hunting through Stephen King's entire published works for any possible connections to Roland's quest.

 Aaron Deepneau

 Aaron Deepneau is Calvin Tower's best—and only—friend.
 He serves as Tower's conscience, and steadily leads his friend to the gunslinger's cause.
-He later joins the board of Tet Corporation, and proves to be one of the rose's most ardent defenders.
+He later becomes one of the Tet Corporation's three founders, and proves to be one of the rose's most ardent defenders.
 His grand-niece Nancy, a gunslinger in her own right, works for the Tet Corporation.
 Deepneau dies of cancer in 1992.

 John Cullum

-Met Roland and Eddie during the ambush in Stoneham, 1977.
-He leads the pair to safety, ferries them to his home, and provides a vehicle for them to use.
-He also becomes a member of Tet Corp's board and tireless champion of the rose, and dies for the cause, assassinated by Sombra/NCP in 1989.
+A resident of Stoneham, Maine, Cullum works as a caretaker and groundskeeper for properties in the area.
+He meets Roland and Eddie in 1977, when they get caught in an ambush by hitmen working for the Sombra Corporation.
+Cullum leads the pair to safety, ferries them to his home, and provides a vehicle for them to use.
+He also proves instrumental in creating the Tet Corporation, persuading Moses Carver to use the assets of Holmes Dental as its startup capital, and is named as one of its three founders.
+He works tirelessly to defend the rose until being shot and killed in 1989, by a mugger presumably working for Sombra or North Central Positronics.